 (119) Paid Snack if this site charges for snack, please enter the price.
 Note: Oregon EIG does not apply to afterschool snack.

 (120) Line 120 select Participation method from the dropdown menu.
-If this site is not serving meals under Seamless Summer Option (SSO), you will select not participating from the dropdown box then skip to (131).
+If this site is not serving meals under Seamless Summer Option (SSO), you will select Not Participating from the dropdown box then skip to (131).
 Note: All sites must meet area eligibility requirements.
 Sponsors must work with Assigned Specialist to submit the documentation.

 (121) Select months of operation.
-Note: Seamless Summer Options is only available during the summer months and no longer available during the regular school year due to the waiver expiring.
+Note: Seamless Summer Option is only available during the summer months and no longer available during the regular school year due to the waiver expiring.

 (129 -130) Select options that are closest to your method of advertisement.
 ODE CNP recognizes the methods currently listed may be out of date.